hannotify/pattern-matching-small-enhancement-or-major-feature/sections/0-welcome.md

   * Speaker notes
 * Tweede scherm:
   * Slides
-* Test Extend -> Mirror (not needed if there is a screen on the stage)
-* Test Mirror -> Extend
+  * IntelliJ - code op juiste tag (`0-completed-preparations`)

+Welcome to this talk on Pattern Matching.
+A new feature in Java.

+---

+<!-- .slide: data-background="img/background/hanno-guitar-devoxx.jpg" data-background-color="black" data-background-opacity="0.9" -->

 Hi, my name is Hanno.
 I work at Info Support as an IT consultant.

----

-<!-- .slide: data-background="img/background/hanno-guitar-devoxx.jpg" data-background-color="black" data-background-opacity="0.9" -->
+Also, I enjoy speaking at conferences and playing the guitar.
+Also both at the same time.

 ---